FeynmanTesla/Rust-personal-briefing/README.md

 <h1>Python-morning-wakeup</h1>
 <p>A Python program that sounds an alarm at a preset time, then gives a briefing including the date and time, upcoming events, unread emails and/or other messages, the weather, and news headlines.
-To be able to run it ensure you have the installed packages below and go through the described configuration.</p>
+To be able to run it ensure you have the installed packages below and go through the described configuration.
+Alarm clock mp3 file taken from <a href="http://soundbible.com/1787-Annoying-Alarm-Clock.html">http://soundbible.com/1787-Annoying-Alarm-Clock.html</a>.</p>

 <h2>Dependencies:</h2>
 <p>Have <a href="https://pypi.org/project/pip/">pip (Python Package Index)</a> installed.
 From there go to your Terminal/cmd/etc and run the following commands to install the required packages:</p>